johnnysan922/amazon-clone/README.md

 ## Things I learned

+- How to utilize git/github using vsCode to efficiently push/pull code from repositories
 - How to apply styling to components using CSS
 - How to use 'prop's to making reusing code easier
 - How to use React router and routes